right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 # Watermelon Seeds

 My friend Dan is a huge hypochondriac.
 We all brought watermelon to this volleyball party the other day and he runs over to me completely freaked out and tells me he swallowed a seed instead of spitting it out.
 I try to tell him he's an idiot, but he starts trying to make himself puke right in front of my co-workers and friends.
 Now everyone is staring at him and then looking back at me.
 (Body language demo) So I yelled out that he had food poisoning to cover up his complete stupidity.
 As soon as I did, people started looking at their food and walking over to ask me what he ate.
-I had to make up this huge story because our friend is an idiot, and I think I lost a few party invites over that shit.
+I had to make up this huge story because our friend is an idiot, and I think I lost a few party invites over that shit.## The Costume Shop

----

-# CHASE HUGHES

-## The Costume Shop

 My friend and I were in this costume shop earlier today and we saw this Batman costume.
 When we get together we cause all kinds of trouble.
 He puts this thing on and runs over to this girl that works there and tells her to be Robin.
 She puts on a Robin mask and he grabs her and starts kissing her with this mask on.
 I'm thinking we'll be in jail soon, but she starts kissing him back.
 This nerdy-looking guy-I guess he was the manager or something-comes out and I look at him and I am like (make the shhhh gesture with your finger on your lips) and he just stands there and watches.
 I guess this goth chick is supposed to be meeting us tonight, but I think she's kinda creepy.